lighthouselabs/lighthouse_sdk_ios/README.md

   3. Select the Build Settings tab
   4. In the Linking section add -ObjC to Other Linker Flags

+6. Add Location Updates to the Background Modes for the targets you want to use the SDK with
+  1. Select your Project in the Project Navigator
+  2. Select the target you want to enable the SDK for
+  3. Select the Capabilities tab
+  4. In the Background Modes section tick Location Updates

-6. In your Application Delegate:
+7. In your Application Delegate:
   1. Import Lighthouse: `#import <Lighthouse/Lighthouse.h>`
   2. In your `-application:didFinishLaunchingWithOptions:` method, initialise Lighthouse with your Client Key and Secret.